Shumail97/My-Shop/README.md

 # My-Shop
-created a server running on local host using Nodejs and React
+created a shop and fetched data from Api with the help of Nodejs and React